Mecca: Press and newspapers

-TV
+Television

 Telecommunications in the city were emphasized early under the Saudi reign.
 King Abdulaziz pressed them forward as he saw them as a means of convenience and better governance.
 While under Hussein bin Ali, there were about 20 public telephones in the entire city; in 1936, the number jumped to 450, totaling about half the telephones in the country.
-During that time, telephone lines were extended to Jeddah and Ta’if, but not to the capital, Riyadh.
+During that time, telephone lines were extended to Jeddah and Ta'if, but not to the capital, Riyadh.
 By 1985, Mecca, like other Saudi cities, possessed modern telephone, telex, radio and television communications.
-Many television stations serving the city area include Saudi TV1, Saudi TV2, Saudi TV Sports, Al-Ekhbariya, Arab Radio and Television Network and various cable, satellite and other specialty television providers.
+Many television stations serve the city area, including Saudi TV1, Saudi TV2, Saudi TV Sports, Al-Ekhbariya, Arab Radio and Television Network and various cable, satellite and other specialty television providers.

 Radio

 Limited radio communication was established within the Kingdom under the Hashemites.
 In 1929, wireless stations were set up in various towns in the region, creating a network that would become fully functional by 1932.
 Soon after World War II, the existing network was greatly expanded and improved.
 Since then, radio communication has been used extensively in directing the pilgrimage and addressing the pilgrims.
 This practice started in 1950, with the initiation of broadcasts on the Day of 'Arafah (9 Dhu al-Hijjah), and increased until 1957, at which time Radio Makkah became the most powerful station in the Middle East at 50 kW.
-Later, power was increased 9-fold to 450 kW.
-Music was not immediately broadcast, but gradually folk music was introduced.
+Later, power was increased nine-fold to 450 kW.
+Music was not immediately broadcast; gradually, folk music was introduced.

 Transportation

 Air

 The only airport near the city is the Mecca East airport, which is not active.
 Mecca is primarily served by King Abdulaziz International Airport in Jeddah for international and regional connections and Ta'if Regional Airport for regional connections.
-To cater the large number of Hajj pilgrims, Jeddah Airport has Hajj Terminal, specifically for use in the Hajj season, which can accommodate 47 planes simultaneously and can receive 3,800 pilgrims per hour during the Hajj season.
+To cater to the large number of Hajj pilgrims, Jeddah Airport has a Hajj Terminal, specifically for use during the Hajj season; the terminal can accommodate 47 planes simultaneously while receiving 3,800 pilgrims per hour during the Hajj season.